 The Department implements a prescribed and consistent method for scoring competitive applications.
-After grant readers have completed their read, the Department has reviewed for any discrepancies as described above.
+After grant readers have completed their scoring, the Department reviews applications for any discrepancies as described above.
 The applications remain anonymous through the conclusion of the process and until after a determination has been made whether to award or deny a particular application.
 Applicants above the cut score are funded in the order of highest to lowest ranking, while also taking into account the priorities for rural program enhancement and program priority point options.
 This procedure is followed until all of the available grant funds have been allocated.